Doxense/foundationdb-dotnet-client/README.md

         // The cheapest way to do that, is to reuse the subspace key itself, which
         // is 'in' the subspace, but not 'inside': trans.Set(list.Key, Slice.FromFixed32(3));
-        // We could use TuPack.EncodeKey<int>(3) here, but have a fixed size counter
+        // We could use TuPack.EncodeKey<int>(3) here, but having a fixed size counter
         // makes it easy to use AtomicAdd(...) to increment (or decrement) the value
-        // when adding or removing entries in the array.
+        // when adding (or removing) entries in the array.

-        // Finally, here we would normally call CommitAsync() to durably commit the
+        // Finally, here we would normally call CommitAsync() to durably persist the
-        // changes, but WriteAsync() will automatically do the commit for you and
+        // changes, but WriteAsync() will automatically call CommitAsync() for us and
         // return once this is done.
 This means that you don't even need to mark this
         // lambda as async, as long as you only call methods like Set(), Clear() or
         // any of the AtomicXXX().